levelfivehub/vagrant-ubuntu-php7-lamp/README.md

 # vagrant-zf2

 Quick installation of ZF2 on Cent OS.

-Used to get a new project setup.
-Installation of: Grunt/NodeJS and Bower.
-Vagrant file stored in infrastructure directory.
+This repository is used to get a project setup with ZF2, all ready with the following:

+- NodeJS
+- Grunt
+- Bower

+The vagrant box configuration is stored in the infrastructure directory.
+In this directory will be a file:

+'configure.sh